rabindradhami/adex_task/README.md

     enter the access key and secret key

+3. Go to django-docker-quickstart folder
+       - cd django-docker-quickstart
+       - cp env.example .env

-2. After that update the xxxxxxxxxxxxxx part with your aws accound id.
+4. After that update the xxxxxxxxxxxxxx part with your aws accound id.
    - aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin xxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com
    - docker tag django-docker-quickstart_backend:latest xxxxxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/django-repository:latest
    - docker push xxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/django-docker-quickstart_backend:latest

    Note: You can get the following things from the ecr push command.
 You can simply update the xxxxxx part and everything will be the same.

-3. Make the script executable.
+5. Make the script executable.
    - chmod +x run_all.sh

-4. Run the script
+6. Run the script

    - ./run_all.sh